 The Counselor Education Program prepares counselors to work in mental health, school, and career counseling settings who promote social justice and responsibility, serve as leaders in a diverse and global community, and respond to the complexity of human needs across the lifespan.

 There are three graduate-level degree programs within the Counselor Education Program: career counseling, mental health counseling and school counseling.
-The Counselor Education Program is a program within the Department of Allied Professions in the School of Education at North Carolina Central University.
+The Counselor Education Program is a program within the Department of Counseling and Higher Education in the School of Education at North Carolina Central University.

 All counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs or CACREP -- and have been approved by IRCEP (the International Registry of Counselor Education Programs).
 All of our programs are CACREP-endorsed for on-campus and online delivery